-I first saw Hachiko’s bronze statue while visiting Tokyo more than 25 years ago.
-When I learned the story of the loyal dog of 1930’s Japan, it struck deep emotions in me, and I adopted a Japanese Shiba dog upon my return.
+I first saw Hachiko’s bronze statue while visiting Tokyo.
+When I learned the story of the loyal dog of 1930’s Japan, it struck deep emotions in me.
+I adopted a Japanese Shiba Inu puppy upon my return.
 I named him Hachi.
 It was Christmas, he had a red bow around his neck and he was so serene for a puppy.
 I fell in love, and our deep bond continued for 16 years.
 We were inseparable.
 When I traveled, he stayed with my parents who considered Hachi their “grand dog.”

-Hachi had such a calm spirit, and I’d call him Buddha sometimes.
-I really was in awe of his dignified being, and the grace I felt in his presence.
-Any issues of my busy and sometimes complex life really paled when I was with Hachi.
+Hachi had such a calm spirit and I’d call him Buddha sometimes.
+I really was in awe of his dignified being and the grace I felt in his presence.
+Any issues of my busy and sometimes complex life really paled when I was with my canine friend.
 He had this quiet power that emanated from his soul.

 When Hachi passed away, even though his physical body was gone, his spiritual energy was very much alive.
 It was incredible.
 The deep affection we shared over the years continued to illuminate my days and nights.

 When I met Paul Mason, a respected TV/film producer of more than 40 years, I shared the story of the beloved Japanese dog and how it impacted my life.
-At the time, Paul was not a dog person, but I was passionate about my belief in this tender love story.
-He finally agreed to mentor me through the film process, and that’s how it all began.
+Paul was not a dog person, but I was passionate about my belief in this tender love story.
+He finally agreed to mentor me through the film process and that’s how it all began.

-That’s how Richard Gere became attached to the film, not only as the star, but as my co-producer, as well.
+That’s how Richard Gere became attached to the film, not only as the star, but as my co-producer as well.
 He had an intense visceral feeling about Hachi’s story.
-During the production, Richard and our director, Lasse Hallstrom, were hands on, all the way, and he was a joy to work with throughout.
+During the production, Richard and our director, Lasse Hallstrom, were hands on, all the way.

 My father, Thomas Shigekuni, had a primarily Japanese-American law practice for more than 45 years.
 He helped set up some of the early Japanese companies, such as Sega, here in the U.S., and promoted ideas and acts that increased respect and equality for those of Japanese ancestry.